jdgutierrezj/scalable-web/README.md

 This is a REST API built with Spring Boot to solve the assignment for Java Developer on WAES
 ## Design
 According to the requirement, this API exposes 3 endpoints which are explained in the table below.
-I took this design decisions:
+I took these design decisions:

  - Each one of the endpoints that receives data just can be invoqued one per  **id**, the next invocation with the same **id** will throw an ***InmutableDataException*** which is translated by spring to a HTTP BadRequest (422) response
  - I am using a validation with [Base64.Decoder](https://docs.oracle.com/javase/8/docs/api/java/util/Base64.Decoder.html#decode-java.lang.String-) hence the string passed has to be valid